law108000/WireGuard/readme.md

 This is a simple PoC for setting up a WireGuard VPN server and client.
 WireGuard is a modern VPN protocol that is faster, simpler, and more secure than traditional VPN protocols like OpenVPN and IPsec.

 ## Architecture
+Server is running on a public IP address and the peers are running on private IP addresses.
+The server acts as a gateway for the peers to communicate with each other.
+The server assigns a unique IP address to each peer and routes the traffic between the peers.

 ### 1. Basic [WireGuard](https://www.wireguard.com/) Setup
+In our case, the server is running locally on the machine and the peers are running on different machines.
+They communicate with each other using the WireGuard protocol (UDP port 51830).
 ```mermaid
 flowchart TB
     wg_peer1[10.8.1.2:51830] --> server[10.8.1.1:51830]